prkstaff/k8s-provision/README.md

 # k8s-provision
-Wellcome to Jeitto K8S provision Repo
+Wellcome to K8S provision Repo

+## Infrastructure provision and Server Automation
-This repo aims to provision Production and development kubernetes clusters.
+This repo aims to provision Kubernetes infrastructure and server automation for production and development environments.

+## Projects repository
+Also contains projects inside /apps

+### Twitter API
+This project expose twitter data:
+- users ordered by followers
+- user posts in a given hour
+- user posts filtered by language and hashtags

 # Requirements
 - Unix System